December-ways 1864 | Dawn to Noon | Cupola

 :27

-Concealed in the blind, the listener is beside a nest of Wrens.
-Their begging sounds hissing close to their ear.
+In the blind the listener listens beside a nest of Wrens.
+Their begging sounds hiss in the ear.

 1:16